sidd190/meteor/v3-docs/docs/cli/index.md

 ```

 ::: details Customizing the Profiling Process
 You can pass any option that works with `meteor run` to customize the profiling process.
 This allows you to profile your application under specific conditions that match your deployment environment.
+The same applies to the `--build` option, which matches `meteor build` options.
 :::

 ## meteor create _app-name_ {#meteorcreate}